SamMakesThings/Converse/README.md

 Current features:
 - Users can register their email and password
+- Associated additional information with user accounts (name, age, country, etc.)

 Currently working on:
-- Associating additional information with user accounts (name, age, country, etc.)
 - Account email verification
-- Working log in page
+- Pretty log in page

 Planned features (in chronological order):
 - Messaging other users